zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ###ExpoDay
 On ExpoDay, we open the program to the public.
 Students give their presentations in a rapid-fire TED-style event.
 Students are expected to demonstrate their mastery of their chosen area.
 Essays or book reviews are also due on ExpoDay.
 These essays are bound into a Bootcamp Book and given to the students at the end of the first year.
 Your essay or review becomes a chapter in this student-produced textbook of all ten subjects.

+ExpoDay is a chance to practice public speaking.
+You'll be tasks

+Writing and public speaking serve different purposes.
+Read this essay on public speaking versus writing.

+Your book review or essay should be a clean and accurate exposition of the book.
+Your ExpoDay talk is your chance to engage more creatively

 ###Creative Development Seminars
 Growing as a creator is difficult.
 During the Bootcamp, we also have activities and discussions specifically about creative development.
 These discussions have a philosophical and a practical side.
 Sometimes we'll focus on themes like integrity, honesty and authenticity, or creative courage.
 Other times we'll learn about project management, how to deal with difficult people, or organizational skills.